Brink-Software/AksWorkshop/labs/lab3-workloads/LAB.md

 Our web application should now be available on the service external IP address.

-Now lets open a seperate terminal and run the following command to start watching any deployments we might have.
+Now let's open a seperate terminal and run the following command to start watching any deployments we might have.

 ```powershell
 kubectl get deployments -w -owide
 ```
-Open another terminal and lets start watching the replicasets
+Open another terminal and let's start watching the replicasets

 ```powershell
 kubectl get replicasets -w -owide
 ```

-Open a 3rd terminal and lets watch the pods
+Open a 3rd terminal and let's watch the pods

 ```powershell
 kubectl get pods -w -owide
 ```

-Lets now edit the file `samplewebapp.deployment.yaml` and change the image tag to `v2` and lets apply this file again.
+Let's now edit the file `samplewebapp.deployment.yaml` and change the image tag to `v2` and let's apply this file again.

 ```powershell
 kubectl apply -f ./samplewebapp.deployment.yaml --record